 Houston ranks fourth highest in fuel wasted due to traffic jams in the US, according to the Texas A&M Traffic Institute.
 Commute times are higher than the national average because the city is spread out over a large area.
 Combine that with a higher number of drivers on the road due to lack of public transportation and you've got a recipe for some real traffic.
 Make sure to have some podcasts on hand.

 There you have it.
 Our guide to moving to Houston.
 If you were wondering what it's like living in Houston, hopefully we've given you a little better idea.
-If you decide to take the plunge and move, get in touch.
-We know some guys that might be able to help.
+If you decide to take the plunge and move to Houston, don't hesitate to reach out to your friends at Bellhops.
+We coordinate local and long distance moving services in Houston and we would love to help.